Federalist Society Review

 - Periods and commas always go inside quotation marks ("Quotation.").

-- Question marks and exclamation points go inside quotes if they are a part of the quote and outside if they are not ("Is this a quotation?" she asked.
+- Question marks and exclamation points go inside quotation marks if they are a part of the quotation and outside if they are not ("Is this a quotation?" she asked.
 Is this a "quotation"?).
 All other punctuation goes outside.

 - Use double quotation marks for a quotation.
 Use single quotation marks for a quotation within a quotation ("Is this a 'quotation'?").

 - Use parentheses but not quotation marks to define an abbreviation that will be used throughout the piece.
 Define the abbreviation the first time you use the term, and then use that abbreviation the rest of the time (Federalist Society Review (FSR)).

 - Quotations longer than 50 words should be in block quotation format with no quotation marks.

 - Do not capitalize words referring to government entities unless they are proper nouns (the attorney general, Attorney General Loretta Lynch).